Allen-Synthesis/EuroPi/software/contrib/master_clock.md

 Use button 2 (right button) to cycle through screens 1 - 3.
 A description of each screen is shown below.
 Hold button 2 for 2 seconds to enter configuration mode when in screen 2 or 3.
 Configuration mode will exit when changing screens to avoid accidentally changing any values on the next screen.
-Also note that playback will stop when in config mode.
+Also note that playback may stop when in config mode - this is by design for performance reasons.
-Each screen has a small indicator on the bottom right to show the screen you are on.

 ## Screen 1
 - Top: Number of completed cycles since playback was last started, follewed by the current step in the cycle